SamRepository/Web_Technologies_MindMap/README.md

 This section covers high-level concepts that are fundamental to understanding the structure and development of computer science.
 Each concept plays a vital role in the computing ecosystem, from the design and interaction of systems to the paradigms and trends driving technological advancements.

-- **Agent**: In computer science, an agent is an entity capable of autonomous action in an environment.
+- **Agents**: In computer science, an agent is an entity capable of autonomous action in an environment.
 Agents can be humans, software-based (e.g., chatbots, intelligent agents) or hardware-based (e.g., robots).
 They perform tasks such as decision-making, learning, and interacting with other agents or systems.
   - [Wikipedia](https://en.wikipedia.org/wiki/Intelligent_agent)

 - **Organizations**: Organizations refer to structured groups that develop, manage, and implement technology solutions.
 They can be companies, governmental institutions, or non-profit entities.
 Technology-focused organizations include standards bodies like ISO, IEEE, and W3C, as well as corporations like Google and Microsoft.